-- Organization you are associated with (mentorship programs, clubs, associations)
+- Organizations you are associated with (mentorship programs, clubs, associations)

 - Qualifications (higher education, practical qualifications)

-- Awards or recognitions (industry awards or prizes awarded to you or your business or employees of your business)
+- Awards or recognition (industry awards or prizes awarded to you or your business or employees of your business)

 Even when you have amazing metrics to show off your product, people want and often need guarantees in order to convert.
 This can be in the form of a free trial or a money back guarantee.

-Hearty Pet offer cancel anytime, and do not make you sign up for a minimum number of months.
+For example: Hearty Pet offers a “cancel anytime” subscription, and does not make you sign up for a minimum number of months.

 Again you can now see what questions you need to answer to complete this template from your customer research.